 The University of Vienna does not cooperate with agencies, who offer to process students’ applications and does not have any cooperation agreements (except for exchange programmes such as Erasmus+).
 If you are interested in studying at the University of Vienna, you have to personally apply for admission.
 If you apply for admission as a non-EU/EEA citizen or without EU/EEA secondary school-leaving certificate/higher education degree, you will receive a “Zulassungsbescheid” (letter of admission).
 With this document, you can apply for a student visa.
 Please consult the responsible Austrian representation (embassy/consulate) to find out if you have to meet any further requirements.
 Since the University of Vienna does not cooperate with agencies, we do not recommend using their services.

-Please keep in mind that for some programmes the number of study places is limited and if you are interested in studying them you have to participate in the netrance exam procedure.
+Please keep in mind that for some programmes the number of study places is limited and if you are interested in studying them you have to participate in the entrance exam procedure.
 There might be entrance exam procedures for bachelor, diploma, master and PhD programmes.
-You can find all information on the entrance examination procedure, the application as well as all deadlines here.
+You can find all information on the entrance examination procedure, the application, as well as all deadlines here.

 3. Do I need to be able to speak German if I want to study at the University of Vienna?